gurubamal/success_taste/README.md

 > Run the following commands from success_taste Directory:

      vagrant plugin install vagrant-vbguest

+> RUN below only if you are in Linux or Mac terminal:

      echo "export VAGRANT_DEFAULT_PROVIDER=virtualbox" >> ~/.bashrc ; source ~/.bashrc